-Most of today’s artificial Christmas trees come in manageable sections and feature a metal base designed to support the tree’s weight without tilting.
+Most of today’s trees come in manageable sections and feature a metal base designed to support the tree’s weight without tilting.
 Often, the manufacturer will label the sections, making it easier to assemble them in the correct order.
 If the sections aren’t labeled, fold out the bottom ring of branches and measure the diameter—the section with the largest diameter will go on the bottom, and so on.
 Adjusting the tightening bolts in the stand may be necessary to get the tree perfectly vertical, especially if you’re using one of the best rotating Christmas tree stands.
 It’s usually a good idea to get the lower section straight and vertical before adding another section.

 Prelit trees will have plugs at the bottom and top of each connecting section where the strings of lights connect to one another.
 Plug these in when installing each section before adding the best Christmas decorations to the tree.

 The next step is fluffing, which is vital to make the tree look its best.
-See how to fluff an artificial Christmas tree below in the FAQ section below.
+See how to fluff a tree in the FAQ section below.

 Disassembling an artificial Christmas tree requires a simple reversal of the setup process.
 After removing all decorations, unplug light strands between sections and then remove the sections one at a time, starting at the top.
 It may be necessary for two people to do this job: one to hold the lower part of the tree in place while the other pulls the upper section out.

-While you now know more about artificial Christmas trees, there may be a few lingering questions about how to use them.
-Here are answers to some of the most frequently asked questions about artificial Christmas trees.
+While you now know more about your options, there may be a few lingering questions about how to use them.
+Here are answers to some of the most frequently asked questions.

 Q. Do artificial Christmas trees come preassembled?

-While some small artificial Christmas trees come preassembled, most are shipped in multiple segments for easier storage.
+While some small trees come preassembled, most are shipped in multiple segments for easier storage.

-Q. How do I fluff my artificial Christmas tree?
+Q. How do I fluff my artificial tree?

-Q. How do I clean my artificial Christmas tree?
+Q. How do I clean my artificial tree?

 Working from top to bottom, use a soft-bristled brush or microfiber cloth to dust the branches.

-Q. How do I store my artificial Christmas tree?
+Q. How do I store my artificial tree?

-Q. How do I make my artificial Christmas tree look more realistic?
+Q. How do I make my artificial tree look more realistic?